 These experiences can have powerful impacts on students as they build their knowledge of potential careers, explore areas of interest and develop, practice and demonstrate new skills.
 They can also help provide relevance and help refocus attention and effort on academic and occupational learning in the classroom.

 Students learn by observing and/or actually doing real work.
-Learning in the workplace or from industry professionals supports academic learning and promotes the development of broad transferable skills.
+Learning in the workplace or from industry professionals, in person, supports academic learning and promotes the development of broad transferable skills.

-High-quality Work-Based Learning provides opportunities for the acquisition of academic, technical and workplace professional skills among students engaged in career-related programs or course of study in New York City Schools.
+High-quality Work-Based Learning provides opportunities for the acquisition of academic, technical and workplace professional skills among students engaged in career-related programs or course of study in New York City Public Schools.
 Regardless of industry, employers consistently underscore the fact that new workers must have experience and mastery in all three skill areas, with a growing priority on the development of core employability skills.
 To support students in developing these skills, authentic workplace experiences are important when combined with academic study, classroom training and other college and career-readiness activities.
 Mock Interviews, Career Days, Workplace Tours, Guest Speakers, Informational Interviews, Job Shadowing, Work Experience, Career Mentoring, Workplace Challenges, Work Experience, Internships and Apprenticeships provide real-world context and the opportunity to learn about the workplace and prepare for the future.
 Providing authentic workplace experiences and bringing employers into the classroom as part of the career development process can create powerful learning experiences and deepen the educational experience for students.

 Work-Based Learning activities engage the employer as both a customer and a partner, providing developmental experiences for students in the workplace while helping build the future workforce.
 These experiences augment school-based classroom activities and offer the opportunity to learn about potential careers and to practice and demonstrate professional and defined work-readiness skills.

 This toolkit has been developed to address the need to provide a range of high-quality opportunities to students in New York City, and to help schools, workforce intermediaries and their employer and community partners deliver educationally rich and authentic Work-Based Learning experiences to students.